Long butterfly spread with calls

 If both of the short calls are assigned, then 200 shares of stock are sold short and the long calls (lowest and highest strike prices) remain open.
 Again, if a short stock position is not wanted, it can be closed in one of two ways.
 Either 200 shares can be purchased in the market place, or both long calls can be exercised.
 However, as discussed above, since exercising a long call forfeits the time value, it is generally preferable to buy shares to close the short stock position and then sell the long calls.
 The caveat, as mentioned above, is commissions.
 Buying shares to cover the short stock position and then selling the long calls is only advantageous if the commissions are less than the time value of the long calls.

 Note, however, that whichever method is used, buying stock and sell the long call or exercising the long call, the date of the stock purchase will be one day later than the date of the short sale.
+Which, if an x-dividend date is involved, could lead the trader to pay the dividend due to the short shares (this could potentially result in a loss that is greater than the maximum loss).
 This difference will result in additional fees, including interest charges and commissions.
 Assignment of a short option might also trigger a margin call if there is not sufficient account equity to support the stock position created.

 Potential position created at expiration